fenago/machine-learning-for-finance/lab_guides/Lab_10.md

 -   How various methods get applied in stochastic volatility models
 :::

-This book has largely covered deep learning and its applications in the finance industry.
+This course has largely covered deep learning and its applications in the finance industry.
 As we\'ve witnessed, deep learning has been made practical through modern computing power, but it is not the only technique benefiting from this large increase in power.